jaspervdj/patat/README.md

     Slide numbers are turned off here.
     ```

-    The following settings **not** be set in a slide configuration block, and
+    The following settings can **not** be set in a slide configuration block,
-    doing so will result in an error:
+    and doing so will result in an error:

      -  `autoAdvanceDelay`
      -  `eval`